Arrange a callback

 Specifically, the new rules state that vehicles should pass horses at speeds of less than 10 mph and leave more than 2 meters of space.
 If you’ve been injured in a road accident while riding a horse and the new rules were not obeyed, you may be able to claim compensation for your suffering.

-Examples of horse riding accidents you could be compensated for
+What types of horse riding accidents could I claim for?

 Some common examples of horse riding accidents that might lead to a compensation claim include: